hirenshah7390/full_stack_task_list/README.md

 Task management System
 The application has 2 isolated projects for front and back-end.

 For fron-end project Client folder has all code.
-I have used below technology to build front-end React-redux and npm with javascript ES-6
+I have used below technology to build front-end:

+React-redux and npm with javascript ES-6

 To start the front end proejct please follow below step.